Back to the blog

 Vitamin C skincare products

-Vitamin C is one of the most well-known and well-researched ingredients in skincare.
-It's a powerful antioxidant, supports collagen production, helps fade dark spots, brightens the skin and protects against environmental damage.
-No surprise it's a cornerstone of almost every skincare routine.
+Vitamin C is one of the best-known and most researched active ingredients in skincare.
+It is a strong antioxidant, supports collagen production, helps fade dark spots, makes skin look brighter, and protects against environmental damage.
+It is no coincidence that it is a cornerstone of many skincare routines.

-The form vitamin C comes in matters — and so does how you use it.
+The form you find in a product matters, and so does how you use it.

-How to spot vitamin C on the INCI list
+How do you look for vitamin C on the INCI list?

-Vitamin C comes in several different forms, each behaving differently on the skin:
+Vitamin C exists in several different forms, and each behaves differently on skin:

 1. Ascorbic Acid (L-Ascorbic Acid)

-This is the "pure" form of vitamin C. It's extremely effective, but unstable: it oxidizes quickly and needs a low-pH formula that can irritate sensitive skin.
-Typically used at concentrations between 10% and 20%.
+This is the pure form of vitamin C. It is highly effective, but also unstable: it oxidizes quickly and needs a low-pH formula, which can irritate sensitive skin.
+It is usually used at 10-20% concentration.

 2. Sodium Ascorbyl Phosphate

-A more stable, gentler form.
-Less likely to irritate, though the results may be subtler at lower concentrations.
-A great choice for beginners or sensitive skin.
+A more stable and gentler form.
+The chance of irritation is lower, but its effect can be less visible at lower concentrations.
+A good choice for beginners or sensitive skin.

 3. Magnesium Ascorbyl Phosphate (MAP)

-A hydrating, gentle vitamin C derivative — less active, but it still delivers consistently over the long term.
+A gentle vitamin C derivative with hydrating properties.
+It is less active, but works well over the long term.

 4. Ethyl Ascorbic Acid

-A modern, stable, well-absorbed form.
-Less irritating, but still effective against dark spots and uneven skin tone.
+A modern, stable, and well-absorbed form.
+It is less irritating while still being effective against dark spots and uneven skin tone.

 5. Ascorbyl Glucoside